N8sGit/nn_tracing/README.md

 ## Files

 - ``data.py``: This is where you would set up the data for the model.
-I am currently using a synthetic binary classification data set using sci-kit learn's make_classification function.
-Originally I thought it really didn't matter what sort of data was being used, only that it was simple at first.
-Now I realize I probably should have chosen a more semantic data set as this could have made it easier to identify meaningful states.
-I am planning a major overhaul to this part of the code however .

 - ``main.py``: the main process.
 Everything comes together here.
-The model is initialized and declared, the data imported and provided to it, and the training loop executed.
+Currently this is simply where the pipeline gets executed.
 Results are then saved away to ``/outputs`` to be analyzed elsewhere.

-- ``model.py``: This is where TracableNN, the model wrapper, is defined and the tracing logic mounted.
+- ``tracable_model.py``: This is where TracableModel, the model wrapper, is defined and the tracing logic mounted.

+- ``pipeline.py``: the pipeline code.

-- ``model_config.py``: A place to globally manage model configuration.
+- ``model_config.py``: A place to globally manage model configs.
 Useful since we may need to refrence the same parameters on more than one occasion.

 - ``trace_nn.py``: Where the tracing logic is defined.
 The NeuronTrace and NetworkTrace classes live here.

-- ``analysis.ipynb``: Where I imagine most users will spend most of their time once I create a better pipeline for integrating and mounting any given model for tracing.
-This jupyter notebook will cast the network trace into a dataframe and is where various analyses can be conducted.
+- ``analysis.ipynb``:  This jupyter notebook is is where various analyses and visualizations can be conducted.

-- ``plot.py`` Various functions related to plotting visualizations.
-Currently not seeing much use as I revisit the whole idea about what approach is best for capturing meaningful information about model metadata.

 - ``helpers.py``: Helper functions that make certain routine activities easier.
-Currently there are functions here that make navigating the string to integer casting and vice versa that is necessary to do hash lookups efficiently.

-- ``inspection.py``: Various debugging and observation tools for printing out data when needed.

 ## Roadmap